Continuity View

 Why it exists

-AICTX already stores useful continuity across sessions: Work State, handoffs, decisions, failures, strategies, execution summaries, execution contracts, area memory, and optional RepoMap hints.
+AICTX already stores useful continuity across sessions: Work State, handoffs, decisions, failures, execution summaries, execution contracts, optional RepoMap hints, and bounded internal hints derived from prior strategy/area signals.

 That evidence can be distributed across several repo-local artifacts and runtime outputs.
 Continuity View gives users and agents one stable place to inspect the current operational state: